ManikMaity/Learn-ReactJS/broCode-react/README.md

     )
 ```

-9. Ouside return we can use js as usual like this -
+9. Outside return, we can use JS as usual like this:
 ```js
 function Food (){
     const foods = ["Apple", "Banana", "Orange"];